 Sexual Assault Forensic Exam (SAFE)

 When there is the concern that a child has been sexually assaulted, a SAFE exam will be scheduled.
 A SAFE is a comprehensive, non-invasive medical examination that is much like a well-child check-up.
-The exam takes place in southwest Missouri's most amazing examination room!
-Every inch of wall and ceiling space is part of an undersea mural, designed to delight and distract.
+The exam will take place in one of our amazing exam rooms where every inch of wall and ceiling space are covered in murals, designed to delight and distract a child.